Brooklyn College Enters Into Its First Student Exchange Program With a South Korean University

 Brooklyn College President Michelle J. Anderson and a team of Brooklyn College students, faculty, staff, and administrators met with a delegation from Dongguk University led by President Tae Sik Han, a Buddhist monk, to formalize a longstanding collaboration between the two institutions and inaugurate a semester-long exchange program.
-The student exchange program begins fall 2017 and, with departmental permission, students will be able to apply major, minor, and electives toward their degree.
+The student exchange program begins fall 2017 and, with departmental permission, students will be able to apply major, minor, and elective toward their degree.

 "This is a wonderful academic opportunity," said President Anderson.
 "For Brooklyn College students, it provides a chance to enhance cultural competency and directly engage in a new kind of learning in a new environment that will broaden their perspectives and give them the sought-after experiences and skills that will make them stand out in the marketplace."